 Community College of Vermont

-- Help students acclimate to the policies, expectations, and culture of higher education
+- Help participants acclimate to the policies, expectations, and culture of higher education through coaching.

-- Assist students with exploration of career pathways that align with their life goals, interests, and strengths, referring students to financial aid, career counseling, and Learning Centers as appropriate
+- Assist participants with exploration of career pathways that align with their life goals, interests, and strengths, referring students to financial aid, career counseling, and Learning Centers as appropriate.

-- Help students select course schedules, develop education plans, conduct degree audits, and track their progress toward degree/credential completion and successfully prepare for job searches and/or transfer
+- Help participants select programs, courses, and schedules; develop education plans and track their progress toward credential/degree completion and successfully prepare for job searches or other next steps.

-- Check in with students at key decision points along their paths and maintain consistent interaction with students via face-to-face, phone, text, and email communications
+- Check in with participants at key decision points along their paths and maintain consistent interaction via face-to-face, phone, text, and email communications.

 - Other duties as may be assigned

-3 -5 years professional experience in the education, student services, counseling, corrections, or a related professional field.
-Direct experience with Vermont’s Correction system highly valued.
+Experience: 2 – 5 years professional experience in education, student services, counseling, or a related professional field

 Knowledge, Skills and Abilities: